 HISTORY AND PROGRESS

-REACH Georgia was launched on February 6, 2012 at Georgia Institute of Technology with the announcement of AT&T being REACH’s first corporate sponsor with a donation of $250,000.
+REACH Georgia was launched on February 6, 2012 at Georgia Institute of Technology with the announcement of AT&T being REACH’s first corporate partner with a donation of $250,000.

 The REACH Georgia Scholarship “rewards students for self-accountability, promotes parent involvement and provides motivation and support; all factors that we know are critical in student educational achievement,” said Governor Nathan Deal at the launch of the program.

-For the 2018-2019 school year, REACH enrolled 31 new school systems and more than 600 new Scholars.
-REACH has also partnered with Georgia’s Department of Family and Children’s Services (DFCS) to pilot an annual enrollment of foster youth across Georgia.
-REACH’s goal is to have all 180 school systems become REACH participating school systems and serve over 3,000 Scholars by the 2020-2021 school year.
+For the 2020-2021 academic year, will REACH enroll up to 10 new school systems and roughly 600 new Scholars.
+REACH’s goal is to have all 180 school systems become REACH participating school systems and serve over 3,000 Scholars.